Philip Bujak: Montessori

 In 2003, Bujak was appointed Chief Executive of the Montessori St Nicholas Charity in London and became responsible for the largest aspect of the Montessori movement across the United Kingdom.
 In 2005, he founded The Montessori Schools Association, which now comprises approximately 700 Montessori schools; and, in collaboration with Manchester Local Authority, established the first ever state Montessori school at Gorton Mount Primary School.
 Bujak, speaking to The Guardian, said "I would love to do it for other schools."
 Between 2005 and 2009, Bujak ran annual residential leadership courses for prospective Headteachers at St Edmund's Hall, University of Oxford and was appointed to the Skills and Crafts Commission on reforming apprenticeships.
 In 2007 Bujak published Around the World in 100 Years, a celebration of the centenary of the Montessori movement and its worldwide appeal.
 In 2008, he established The Montessori Evaluation and Accreditation Board which was the only Montessori accreditation scheme in the UK, with 152 leading Montessori schools in membership.
 Bujak was a leading voice for the need to identify authentic Montessori teaching and to improve teaching standards.

 In 2009, he was appointed managing director of Montessori Centre International.
 At that time MCI was in danger of collapse however Bujak expanded MCI into the largest Montessori training college in Europe.
 In 2012, Bujak led a successful Montessori bid to secure the first Department of Education contract for the Montessori movement with the Charity providing parenting classes funded by central government in Camden, London.
 In 2012, Bujak, championed the Montessori Manifesto 2012–2015, launched by Dame Andrea Leadsom at The House of Commons, which was a major national initiative funded by the St Nicholas Charity, to take the Montessori into the most challenged inner-city communities across the UK.
 In 2013, Bujak expanded the reach of the St Nicholas Charity into Poland with the opening of a new office in Warsaw and the launch of a new online course in Polish.
 This was the latest of a series of European initiatives sponsored by the St Nicholas Charity.
-Differences of opinion with Trustees caused Bujak to leave this post in 2014.
+Differences of opinion with Trustees and the new Chairman of Trustees caused Bujak to leave this post in 2014 suffering with heart failure.